dipak-01/E-commerce-Website/README.md

 2. Dynamic Cart Making:

-   - creation auto-updates the user's shopping cart as they shop, enabling real-time tracking of selected items and quantities for a seamless online shopping experience.
+   - Creation auto-updates and removal from the user's shopping cart as they shop, enabling real-time tracking of selected items and quantities for a seamless online shopping experience.

 4. Status Check of User Logged In/Out: